SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 SKON, short for *Space Kraken Object Notation* is a data serialization language designed to be easy to understand and write.
 It works well for everything where JSON is normally used to and where XML is normally misused.

 SKON is meant to store data.
-It's not a markup language nor is it a overly complex superset of a bigger language.
+It's not a markup language nor is it a clunky subset of a bigger language.
+Neither is it an overly complex superset of that subset.
 It is a simple, concise, easily read and written language to store data in.

 ## Table of contents